qlibs/mph/README.md

 - How to disable running tests at compile-time?

-    > When `NTEST` is defined static_asserts tests won't be executed upon inclusion.
+    > When `-DNTEST` is defined static_asserts tests won't be executed upon inclusion.
       Note: Use with caution as disabling tests means that there are no gurantees upon inclusion that given compiler/env combination works as expected.

 - How to integrate with CMake/CPM?